1957 Bombay State Legislative Assembly election

 Elections to the Bombay Legislative Assembly were held on 25 February 1957.
 1146 candidates contested for the 339 constituencies in the Assembly.
 There were 57 two-member constituencies and 282 single-member constituencies.

+The incumbent Indian National Congress won reelection, with Yashwantrao Chavan continuing as Chief Minister.
+Despite suffering a decrease in seats, the incumbent government retained its simple majority in the legislative assembly.

 State reorganization

 On 1 November 1956, under States Reorganisation Act, 1956, Bombay state was enlarged by the addition of Saurashtra state and Kutch state, the Marathi-speaking districts of Nagpur Division of Madhya Pradesh, and the Marathi speaking Marathwada region of Hyderabad.
 The state's southernmost Kannada-speaking districts of Dharwad, Bijapur, North Kannada and Belgaum (excluding the Chandgad taluka) were transferred to Mysore state, while Abu Road taluk of the Banaskantha district was transferred to Rajasthan.
 Hence the constituencies increased from 315 to 396 in 1957 elections.

 Results

 List of Political Parties participated in 1957 Bombay Assembly Elections.